Is Elderberry Safe Right Now?

 So Should We Avoid Elderberry Right Now?

-I posed this question to a network of doctors and natural health practitioners, and not everyone agreed.
-But I found the general consensus to be - since we do not have the data yet, the best approach may be to proceed with caution.
-Most agreed that the safest, most conservative route would be to avoid elderberry during the COVID-19 outbreak, and other supplements, and interventions that could have the potential to stimulate the immune system.
-Some doctors felt that it may be safe (for those without automimnune issues or other conditions) to take for prevention only, or at the first signs of a sore throat; but to stop taking if there is a fever, or lung involvement (this advice may also be a sensible approach during a regular flu and cold season as well).
+But because cytokine storms is one of the concerns for severe cases of COVID, I asked the question about it's safety to a network of doctors and natural health practitioners in March, and not everyone agreed at that time.
+The general consensus was that since we do not have the data yet, the best approach may be to proceed with caution.
+The safest, most conservative route would be to avoid elderberry during the COVID-19 outbreak, and other supplements, and interventions that could have the potential to overstimulate the immune system.
+Some doctors felt that it may be safe (for those without automimmune issues or other conditions) to take for prevention only, or at the first signs of a sore throat; but to stop taking if there is a fever, or lung involvement (this advice may also be a sensible approach during a regular flu and cold season as well).

 What About Anti-inflammatories?